The HUD functions are organised as follows:

 - Energy: Energy takes 12 online hours to deplete, and can be refilled on beds in the Dormitories and Living Quarters.
 You can also take naps by clicking the appropriate option on the Main Menu (but posting or moving wakes you up!).
 Being tired will affect your ability to cast spells, transfigurations, and dodge successfully, so make sure you’re rested up!

 - Hygiene: It takes 10 online hours to deplete hygiene, and it can be refilled with sinks and showers available in the bathrooms around the sim.

 - Health: Health only goes down when your other needs get to 0, when you overeat, or when certain things happen (such as being poisoned or being too close to the Whomping Willow).
-The only way to raise Health back up is by paying a visit to the Hospital Wing, and spending a while in bed.
+Health may be raised back up by paying a visit to the Hospital Wing and spending a while in bed.
 Note that Health will only go up while you’re ICly on the bed, so you need to stay there a while.
+You may also heal yourself or another player with the use of healing spells, which work much faster than laying in a hospital bed.
+There is a bell in the Hospital Wing you may use to page players who play healer characters.
 When you click the “Health” button, both your character’s Fitness and illnesses, maladies, or injuries they might’ve gotten are shown.